-A caveat [5] If the expression of gene A is regulated by proteins B and C, then A's expression level is a function of the joint activity levels of B and C. We treat the expression of A as a stochastic function of its regulators.
-Problem 1: In most current biological data sets, however, we do not have access to measurements of protein activity levels.
+A caveat [5] If the expression of gene A is regulated by proteins B and C, then A's expression level is a function of the activity levels of B and C. Problem 1: In most current biological data sets, however, we do not have access to measurements of protein activity levels.
 Resort: Expression levels of genes as a proxy for the activity level of the proteins they encode.
 Problem 2: There are numerous examples where an activation or silencing of a regulator is carried out by posttranscriptional protein modifications.